-In fact, at my partner interview at Simmons I specifically discussed my interest in the Middle East and Africa and the research I had been doing on Qadhafi’s Libya and the role religion had played in uplifting and later undermining it.
+In fact, at my interview for my TC I specifically discussed my interest in the Middle East and Africa, and the research I had been doing on Qadhafi’s Libya and the role religion had played in uplifting and later undermining his rule.
 Going to a non-traditional university gives you a chance to stand out, and that is the most important thing you can do when you are applying to law firms.
 You want to show a genuine interest in what they do and how that has been reflected in your experiences and studies.
 For me, the secret weapon that SOAS gave me was my regional speciality which fit my dream law firm perfectly.

 Honestly, I credit going to a non-traditional uni for getting me my training contract, and for giving me a university experience that I have truly felt is unique, has prepared me for the real world, and that has taught me so much about contending with a world that is forever expanding and changing.